jameson-w-taylor/iv-background-lock-issue/README.md

 This can be observed by following the steps shown within the UI of the application on an Android device.
 With the Android Studio debugger running and a breakpoint on line 218 in `VaultBase.java`, the `backgroundEnteredTimestamp` variable will be null when it shouldn't be.

 The customer mentioned they saw it on several Samsung devices, but I was able to reproduce this on a Xiaomi device as well.
 This does _not_ appear to reproduce on iOS.
-After reverting to v5.11.x of IV, the issue does not present itself.
+After reverting to v5.11.x of IV, the issue does not present itself (see [this branch](https://github.com/jameson-w-taylor/iv-background-lock-issue/tree/iv-5.11.x)).

 ## Developer Setup
 This assumes you have a properly setup environment.
 The iOS and Android platforms have already been added, so opening those projects and running them on devices should be all that's needed.